Information for Transcribers

 A County Coordinator (CC) manages the list of Place and Church names as well as the data available for transcribing.
 You will need to contact the relevant CC when you want more work.

-Viewing images allocated to you
+Working with images assigned to you

-- You must not keep a copy of the file once you have transcribed it, and you must not pass a copy on to any third party.
+- You must not keep a copy of the image file once you have transcribed it, and you must not pass a copy on to any third party.

 Working for more than one county